Set up Amazon Bedrock

 - An AWS account with Bedrock model access enabled in your target region.

 - A Bedrock API key.
-We recommend generating a long-term API key in the Amazon Bedrock console.
+Generate a long-term API key in the Amazon Bedrock console.
 Aperture sends this key as a bearer token in the

 Authorizationheader and does not perform AWS signature verification or generate temporary credentials.